10 Best Restaurants in Santa Fe Plaza

 Tia Sophia’s

-A Santa Fe institution for almost 50 years, Tia Sophia’s consistently ranks as one of the best restaurants in old town Santa Fe.
+A Santa Fe institution for 50 years, Tia Sophia’s consistently ranks as one of the best restaurants in old town Santa Fe.
 I first ate at Tia Sophia’s over 20 years ago, and not much has changed since.

 This family-run Santa Fe restaurant is the perfect place to try the traditional dishes of New Mexico.
 Known for their breakfast burritos and huevos rancheros, Tia Sophia’s is touted by many locals as the best spot for breakfast in Santa Fe.

-However, the restaurant serves great food for lunch too!
-For me, at lunch time, it’s all about the sopaipillas.
 I would be happy with just a couple of the plain fluffy-puffy sopaipillas that accompany the meals.
 But I also swoon over the ground-beef-stuffed sopaipillas smothered in red and green chile.

 Or try my husband’s favorite dish, the Atrisco Plate—a heaping portion of green chile stew and enchiladas served with beans and pozole.
 An incredible value for $12.00!